 Penetrating damp is simply the lateral transfer of moisture through a material.

 Rising damp is the contentious one and is a RICS surveyors best loved argument.
 Will put our neck out and say that true rising damp does not exist.
-Moiture however under pressure can travel vertically through porous materials.
+Moisture however under pressure can travel vertically through porous materials.
 But there is always a cause and the answer is never to chemically inject or damp proof.
 Simply find the issue and deal with it.
 Simple.

 So what do our surveyors carry on a Building or Damp Survey?

 Next we use thermal imaging cameras.
 Thermal imaging cameras are devices that translate thermal energy (heat) into visible light in order to analyze a particular object or scene.
 The image produced is known as a thermogram and is analyzed through a process called thermography.
-This helps us locate cold bridging, damp and misture ingress.
+This helps us locate cold bridging, damp and moisture ingress.